 While the disability employment landscape is changing, the Government is committed to improving employment outcomes for people with disability.

 The Government is considering future supported employment policy to ensure the 20,000 supported employees currently in ADEs continue to have access to meaningful employment, and to ensure that employment supports under the NDIS continue to foster employment opportunities for people with disability.

-During the financial years 2015-16 to 2019-20, the Government has built on its commitment to supported employment, providing more than $1.1 billion in funding.
-This includes funding to assist ADEs during a period of significant adjustment.
-ADEs have been supported to respond to a changing industrial relations environment, while also preparing to take advantage of the NDIS.
+The Government has provided more than $1.1 billion in funding for supported employment.
+This includes funding to assist ADEs during a period of significant adjustment, and support for ADEs to respond to a changing industrial relations environment, while also preparing to take advantage of the NDIS.